I’ve mentioned vitamin K2-7 before, so what does vitamin K2 have to do with the gut anyways?

 - (Menaquinone) Vitamin K2: Found in animal foods and fermented foods.

-Vitamin K2 can be further divided into several different subtypes, the most important ones being MK-4 and MK-7.
+Vitamin K2 can be further divided into several different subtypes, the most important ones and the superior form of vitamin k, being MK-4 and MK-7.

 - MK-4: MK-4 has a poor bioavailability at a nutritional level dose

-- MK-7: MK-7 is well absorbed and detectable in the blood at nutritional levels.
+- MK-7: MK-7 form of vitamin k is well absorbed and detectable in the blood at nutritional levels.
 It also has a longer half-life, so a smaller dose can be used.

 So then What Does K2 Have to Do with the Gut?

-Calcium, teeth, bones…..so how is this even relevant to the gut?
+Calcium, teeth, bone health…..so how is this even relevant to the gut?

 Vitamin K2 is also produced by gut bacteria in the large intestine.

-However, people with malabsorption syndromes and other gastrointestinal disorders, such as cystic fibrosis, celiac disease, ulcerative colitis, and short bowel syndrome, might not absorb vitamin K properly.
+However, people with malabsorption syndromes and other gastrointestinal disorders and chronic diseases, such as cystic fibrosis, celiac disease, ulcerative colitis, and short bowel syndrome, might not absorb vitamin K properly and thus are not getting enough vitamin k.

 Like almost every other vitamin, mineral, and general nutrient I talk about (which will ultimately be all of them!) they have everything to do with you because you might not be absorbing properly.